-Section 4.
+2.3.
 SB Corp FOI Appeals Authority

-4.1 The Management Committee (ManCom) shall serve as the FOI Appeals Authority of SB Corp.
-It shall have the power and duties to review by appeal the decision of the SBC-FDM and to take final action on any FOI request filed with SB Corp.
+- 2.3.1.
+The Management Committee (ManCom) shall serve as the SB Corp-FOI Appeals Authority.
+They shall have the power and duties to review by appeal the decision of the SB Corp-FDM and to take final action on any FOI request filed with SB Corp. - 2.3.2.
+The SB Corp-FOI Appeal Authority shall determine the applicability of any of the exceptions to the request.
+As such, reasonable diligence should be exercised to ensure that no exception shall be used or availed of to deny any request for information or access to public or official records.